vitalit-sib/vitalit-sib-DMP/readme.md

 -   **tools:** contains two files: `db.inc.php` host the initialisation of the database connection. `include.php` contains generic functions.
 -   **GIT:** contains the function specific to the version of the web application available on gitHub.

-A tutorial to create a Virtual host is available: [https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-14-04-lts](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-14-04-lts)
+A tutorial to create an Apache virtual host is available: [https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-14-04-lts](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-14-04-lts)

 In order to setup the system, one has to edit the `conf/config.php` file to match the server configuration.